SimonWoodtli/zet/20230303072940/README.md

    nix-channel --add https://nixos.org/channels/nixos-22.11`
 1. update channels: `sudo nix-channel --update`

-## 6. Install Home Manager (skip this if you use Flakes)
+## 6. Install Home Manager

-> ⚠️ If you plan to use flakes skip these steps.
+> ⚠️ If you plan to use flakes skip the steps described in cha.
+6.

 1. if you add home-manager as a NixOS Module into your configuration.nix file, add packages for home manager: `sudo nix-channel --add